mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 Your vanilla install will be unharmed.

 ### Steam Family Share Installation
 For some reason, if you don't own Terraria and are instead using a family shared Terraria, tModLoader won't launch and will take you to the Steam store.
-We are looking into the issue, there is no known workaround for the 1.4 version.
+This is a limitation on Steam's end, however workarounds exist for both 1.4.X and 1.3 versions
+Please note that these workarounds do not allow for Steam Multiplayer and thus you will need to use `IP connect` options for multiplayer

+On the 1.4.X version, the workaround is to install tModLoader following the Manual Installation instructions and launch it using the `start-tModLoaderFamilyShare.bat/sh` included in the files.
+Alternatively, if you are able to get Steam to download the files in the Steam Client, that also works in theoey, but has seen varying success among users.
+You may also choose to setup this launch as a `non-steam game` in your library to enable steam overlay in game.

 On the 1.3 version, a workaround is to install tModLoader through steam as normal and then copy the `steam_appid.txt` file from the Terraria install folder to the tModLoader install folder, replacing the existing file.
-This does however break multiplayer.

 ## Manual Installation
 This installation is necessary for players who have purchased Terraria from GOG or who otherwise want to install a particular version of tModLoader.